MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/app-caching.md

 ---
 title: App caching for your tab app
 author: surbhigupta
-description: Learn how to enable app caching to your tab app in Teams and how it improves the app's launch time.
-Know about code examples and app caching limitations. ms.topic: conceptual ms.author: surbhigupta ms.localizationpriority: high
+description: Learn how to enable app caching for tab app in Teams, improve app's launch time and about app caching limitations, troubleshooting, and code sample. ms.topic: conceptual ms.author: surbhigupta ms.localizationpriority: high